AP visits immigration courts across US, finds nonstop chaos

 Six years later, she has a job in a California warehouse, a boyfriend and an 8-month-old daughter with chubby cheeks and pierced ears waiting down the hall.

-Immigration Judge Ashley Tabaddor in Los Angeles asks why she didn’t stay with her sister.
+Immigration Judge Ashley Tabaddor asks why she didn’t stay with her sister.
 The government lawyer questions Mejia’s credibility.

 The hearing ends, and Tabaddor takes a five-minute break.
 Mejia sits and waits in the courtroom, tears streaming down her face.